accessnetworks/fernet-encryption/README.md

 # Fernet Encryption for WordPress
-Secure data in WordPress with Fernet.
+Secure data in WordPress with Fernet Encryption.

 ## Description